 LECOM is committed to providing a safe, efficient, and productive work and school environment.
 As such, all potential students are required to complete a background check and drug screen prior to matriculation.
-Potential employees must also complete a background check and drug screen prior to being hired.
+Potential employees must also complete a background check prior to being hired.